tdongsi/tdongsi.github.io/source/_posts/Kubernetes/2017-12-31-minikube-in-corporate-vpn.markdown

 <!--more-->

 The issue has been extensively discussed in [this bug report](https://github.com/kubernetes/minikube/issues/1099).
+[This pull request](https://github.com/kubernetes/minikube/pull/1329) supposedly fixes the issue, in v0.19.0 release.
+However, I'm still occasionally seeing the issue.
-I have attempted different approaches for this issue, but none are consistently working.
+I have attempted different approaches but they have different degrees of convenience and success in different networks.

 1. Use OpenConnect for VPN access rather than Cisco's AnyConnect client.
 1. Set port forwarding to forward port 8443 on 127.0.0.1 to port 8443 in the minikube VM.
 1. Use `--host-only-cidr` option in `minikube start`.

-In addition, [this pull request](https://github.com/kubernetes/minikube/pull/1329) supposedly fixes the issue, in v0.19.0 release.
-In this post, we will look into each approach.
+In this post, we will look into each approach in more details.

 ### Using OpenConnect